Scholarship

 According to Dr. Jonathan Moreira, who chairs the MOLA-MRF Scholarship Subcommittee, “I joined MOLA so that we could help develop and mentor the next generation of Latinx healthcare leaders.
 There are few things as professionally rewarding as helping these vibrant young Hispanics and Latinos find their voice!”

-On June 11th 2022, MOLA celebrated the 2022 MOLA-MRF Scholars at Center on Halsted.
+On June 12, 2024 MOLA celebrated the 2022 MOLA-MRF Scholars at our annual MOLA Scholarship Awards and Advisory Event.
 Click here to view the Photo gallery!

 MOLA and MRF Leaders with the 2022 MOLA-MRF Scholar Recipients